 Statistics have a critical role in determining environmental impacts to groundwater quality, especially with respect to IOCs.
 The problem is technically interesting: given a new measurement for a well in the network, drilled in a particular aquifer, and analyzed for a particular substance, what is the probability that the measurement represents an effect of an unnatural source (Gibbons, 1995).
 Thus, this becomes a problem of statistical prediction.
-Given a collection of historical or background measurements for a substance, what limit or interval will contain the new measurement with a desired level of confidence.
+Given a collection of historical or background measurements for a substance, what limit or interval will contain the new measurement with a desired level of confidence?
 The wells in the CWS probabilistic network are not necessarily located in areas geographically removed from potential sources of contamination, as described above (Gibbons, 1995).

-Illinois EPA is using box plots to represent a snapshot of IOC measurement results for network wells drilled in particular aquifers.
-As illustrated in Figure 16 a box and whisker plot provides a statistical prediction of the concentration of a substance bounded by percentiles.
+Illinois EPA is using box plots to represent a snapshot of IOC measurement results for network wells drilled in particular aguifers.
+As illustrated in Figure C-13, a box plot provides a statistical prediction of the concentration of a substance bounded by percentiles.
 In other words, the box plot shows what concentration occurs between 90, 75, and 25 percent of the time for a CWS drilled in a particular aquifer.
 However, because the historical data set for the network may include measurement results that are due to unnatural sources, additional regional and/or site specific evaluation may be needed to determine if measurements are occurring due to natural versus unnatural sources.

-Figures C-16(a-d) show the IOC results for the CWS probabilistic network wells drilled in sand and gravel, shallow bedrock, deep bedrock, and mixed aquifers.
-The immediate figure to the left (Figure C-15) is a key to reading the box plots that are contained in those figures.
+Figures C-14(a-d) show the IOC results for the CWS probabilistic network wells drilled in sand and gravel, shallow bedrock, deep bedrock, and mixed aquifers.